 OK.
 This movie did REALLY well.
 I think I have made that pretty clear.
 It is not like Makoto Shinkai has been director a string of stinkers like he was M. Night Shyamalan but this has taken him to a different level.
 And It has gotten me wondering why that is.
 And I have a theory.
 It might just be because he broke one of his biggest pieces of formula.
 For all that I said that he has gone back to basics, there is one change that is different from normal.
 He is diving into romantic partners being separated and their desperate need to communicate with the tools they have.
 That is his MO to a T. But this time the ending is totally definitive.

 One of the first thing that jumps to mind when I think of a Makoto Shinkai story is an ambiguous ending.
 They are not exactly Star Driver or Inception but there is a distinct decision not to put a bow on the conclusion of the story.
 This is one of the defining parts of Voices of a Distant Star and 5 Centimeters Per Second.
-Your Name on the other hand distinctly has and THE END ending.
+Your Name on the other hand distinctly has a THE END ending.
 Unless you go into off the wall fan theory territory there is little room for discussion of what exactly happened at the end.
 You could argue “Your Name is actually the dream of Squall From Final Fantasy VIII at the end of Disk Two” but then I don’t really want to be your friend.
 The thing is, I wonder if that is a factor that contributed to the runaway success of the film.

 Now I’m not claiming this is the only reason.
 That seems to be a bit too bold of a claim and one I don’t believe.
 Good timing, a growing fanbase, cultural resonance, luck, and just an overall well-made product all contributed to the film’s success.
 I just have to wonder if ditching the ambiguous ending (alongside a bunch of other factors) helped the film connect better with a mainstream audience.